First Edition Prologue & Chapters 1-3

 Reaching the edge of the encampment, Duncan abruptly halted, and Alfred clumsily collided with him.
 A road stretched north past a forested area which adjoined the banks of the Garonne.
 They were just in time to observe a man in a pale yellow bliaut abandon the road and enter the privacy of the trees.
 It was William of Blois, and he was alone.

 Without another word, Duncan and Alfred stealthily crept to the place where William had disappeared.
-They could hear muted voices as they warily drew near a small clearing that was bordered by a stony outcropping and gnarled shrubs with sufficient foliage to conceal them from view.
-Duncan crawled on his hands and knees behind a bush which was growing alongside a large pile of rocks.
+They could hear muted voices as they drew near a small clearing that was bordered by a stony outcropping and gnarled shrubs with sufficient foliage to conceal them from view.
+Duncan crawled on his hands and knees behind a bush growing alongside a large pile of rocks.
 Without looking, he assumed that Alfred was still trailing him; Lenton might not be cunning, but he was reliable.

-Peeking through a gap between the bush and the stones, Duncan gleefully spotted his prey; William’s yellow bliaut stood in sharp contrast to the browns and greys of the autumnal forest.
+Peeking through a gap between the bush and the stones, Duncan spotted his prey; William’s yellow bliaut stood in sharp contrast to the browns and greys of the autumnal forest.
 However, his joy was short-lived when he glimpsed Hugh of Gisborne standing with William.

 “Tell me, Gisborne,” William’s smooth, cultured voice echoed in the stillness of the woods.
 “Do you trust Huntingdon with your future?
 He is a man whose fidelity can be purchased by the highest bidder.
 Do not forget how he kept all the best lands for himself and gave you a worthless swamp.”